 Ready to eat humble pie, I introduced the book to bookaphile and Chinese drama friends when it came out.
 I especially pointed it out to ABC friends with enthusiasm.
 These are folks who grew up watching the dramas with their parents and couldn’t fully read the originals due to the language barrier.
 They were absolutely perfect target audiences who would respond favorably to this masterpiece finally getting translated.

-I ran into similar feedback, and noted the same with other online reviews.
+I ran into similar feedback, and noted the same in other online reviews.
 How the names are handled throw so many people off.
 I was bombarded with complaints from those I’d recommended the book to, with some going more in-depth in saying that the writing lacked a certain je ne sais quoi.
 To which, I wonder if Anna Holmwood’s background factors into it.

-However, I don’t see many wuxia, xianxia, or xuanhuan works in her resume.
+However, I don’t see many wuxia, xianxia, or xuanhuan works on her resume.
 For all we characterize wuxia as Chinese fantasy, it’s very much a genre and world of its own.
 Notions like the jianghu and wulin are completely absent in other genres and fantasy at large.
 It’d be similar to having a romance author write a litRPG novel.
 The end result would still read smoothly, and it’d be a great story, but the tone just wouldn’t be quite right.

 …this all further reinforced my inertia to crack open the book.